 About the Clinics Site

 Ciudad del Este is a large commercial city and home to one of the largest free-trade zones in the world.
 Universidad Nacional del Este (UNA) is a public university founded in 1993 and is one of the largest universities in Paraguay.
 UNA recently received a container from Project C.U.R.E.
 You will have the opportunity to work alongside local medical professionals and residency students in various capacities.

 About the Program Cost

 Your tax-deductible donation to participate on a Project C.U.R.E.
 Clinics Trip to Paraguay is $1,800.
 This program cost covers all accommodations, meals, clean water, and transportation once in-country, including internal airfare, buses/cars/taxies, fuel costs, drivers, and tips.
 Program costs also include the coverage of translators, medications, C.U.R.E.
-Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, medical license transfer procedures, departure travel packet with Project C.U.R.E. t-shirt, and all associated shipping costs.
+Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, medical license transfer procedures, departure travel packet with Project C.U.R.E. scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions and activities are included.
 Please note alcohol, internet access, laundry, and personal souvenirs are not covered in the program cost.
 International travel is not covered in the program cost.